Dispatching to Parallel Servers: Solutions of Poisson's Equation for First-Policy Improvement: Proofs and auxiliary results

 Observe on the other hand that, for $q+j\geq0$,

 Hence, for small~$\polylamb$,

 with $\intbound{\polylamb}{\polydegree} <\infty$ by absolute convergence of the above series.
 Consequently,

 is a finite quantity as it passes the ratio test for~$\polylamb<1 / \taufunction$|this can be shown using Stirling's formula.
-It follows from Fubini's theorem (Theorem~\refeq{theorem:fubini} in Appendix~\refeq{appendix:ar}) that the summation order in~(\refeq{towardsfubini}) can be permuted.
+It follows from Fubini's theorem \hidecalculustheorems{}{(Theorem~\ref{theorem:fubini} ) } that the summation order in~\eqref{towardsfubini} can be permuted.
 By setting~$t=j+q$ we find